Tresjs/tres/docs/blog/announcing-cientos-3-4-0.md

 ![](/blog/svg.gif)

-A classical one, the svg loader component has arrived in cientos this release, a wrapper of the original [loader](https://threejs.org/docs/?q=svg#examples/en/loaders/SVGLoader) with basically one line of code (well two if you count the import 😅)
+A classical one, the svg loader component has arrived in cientos this release, to bring the versatility of `svg` into a wrapper of the original [loader](https://threejs.org/docs/?q=svg#examples/en/loaders/SVGLoader) with basically one line of code (well two if you count the import 😅).

 ```html
 <template>